soniah/gsnmpgo/README.md

 License
 -------

-See the LICENSE file for more details.
-The code is under a BSD license.
+See the COPYING & COPYING.LESSER files for more details.
+The code is under a LGPL license.